JannatulP49/Blog/_posts/2025-09-10-my-first-post.md

 -While I did enjoy myself there were so many things that had made me stress out even more.
 Due to my want to pursue more opportunities and build more and better connections I had gotten myself an internship within the stem area as a way to also explore new possible future passions or careers.
 Through this opportunity it required a lot of commitment and about 100 hours of research which was a large amount to achieve since I was also partaking in an economics class this summer.
 This economics class was a great opportunity for me to get credits early and free my schedule up to take better classes.
 But with this I had to learn how to manage my time wisely.
 In addition to this I was also preparing to retake the SAT so that i had a suitable score to submit to colleges and even start the application process so that there would be a high chance of me getting into my chosen college.
 Aspects like the essay and recommendation letters have been something I have slowly begun.

 -The internship had definitely opened my eyes to the field of mechanical engineering and the program had also made me realize how unhappy college students are as a mechanical engineering major.
 The program even helped with preparing me for presentations and public speaking as those skills are something I struggle with.
 The friends I made through this program were also a great aspect since I wanted to get to know more people from different backgrounds.

+-This summer helped me realize that growth comes from stepping out of my comfort zone.
+Every experience—whether exciting, challenging, or unexpected—taught me something valuable about myself and the world around me.